fmerg/pymerkle/docs/index.rst

 .. code-block:: python

-  from pymerkle import MerkleTree, verify_inclusion, verify_consistency
+  from pymerkle import InmemoryTree, verify_inclusion, verify_consistency

-  tree = MerkleTree()
+  tree = InmemoryTree()

   # Populate tree with some entries
   for data in [b'foo', b'bar', b'baz', b'qux', b'quux']: